-- 3.1 The National Planning Policy Framework (revised July 2018) sets out the Government's planning policies for England and how these are expected to be applied.
-It provides a Framework within which locally-prepared plans for housing and other development can be designed and produced. - 3.2 The purpose of the planning system is to contribute to the achievement of sustainable development.
+- 3.1 The revised National Planning Policy Framework, updated on 19th February 2019, sets out the government's planning policies for England and Wales and how these are expected to be applied.
+This revised Framework replaces the previous National Planning Policy Framework published in March 2012, and revised in July 2018.
+It provides a Framework within which locally prepared plans for housing and other development can be designed and produced. - 3.2 The purpose of the planning system is to contribute to the achievement of sustainable development.
 At a very high level, the objective of sustainable development can be summarised as meeting the needs of the present without compromising the ability of future generations to meet their own needs.